nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 API: all classes in [src/main/java/seedu/exception](src/main/java/seedu/exception)

+### Commons

+Constants used by multiple classes are stored in the `seedu.duke.Constants` class.

+## Implementation

+This section describes some noteworthy details on how certain details are implemented.

+### Tokenizing User Input

+### Exception Handling

 All unexpected behaviour encountered by Patient Manager is signalled and handled with exceptions.
 Since the generic `Exception` is too broad, we have created a few custom exception classes to relay exception information.